Read More

 Under the Section 105(h) and Section 125 nondiscrimination rules, an employer is prohibited from discriminating in favor of highly compensated individuals.
 Accordingly, when a contribution strategy varies cost, it is important to assess whether to plan design based on class differentiations complies with all benefit nondiscrimination rules.

-4. Most states have minimum contribution requirements.
+4. Most states and/or insurance carriers have minimum contribution requirements.

 5. The ACA requires ALEs to offer affordable coverage.

 Under the Affordable Care Act (ACA), an applicable large employer (ALE) is required to offer minimum essential coverage that is affordable and provides minimum value to substantially all of its full-time employees.
-The ACA defines affordable coverage as the employee’s contribution for the lowest cost employee-only plan not exceeding 9.78% of the employee’s income.
+For 2025, the ACA defines affordable coverage as the employee’s contribution for the lowest cost employee-only plan not exceeding 9.02% of the employee’s income.
 For employees that remain employed as full-time employees, the coverage must remain affordable for the employer to avoid a penalty assessment.
 When making mid-year contribution changes to cut costs, employers must be mindful not to create additional costs via an ACA penalty by offering unaffordable coverage.

 Share